 Most vets will recommend that you spay or neuter your Goldendoodle.
 You should check with your vet about when they want to perform the procedure.

-If you don’t have your dream Goldendoodle yet, head over to our puppy finder.
+If you don’t have your dream Goldendoodle yet, our vetted network of Goldendoodle breeders have puppies for sale.
 Your new best friend is waiting!

 Find the Perfect Puppy